Agente Inmobiliario Colegiado API

 The uncomfortable question is not whether Barcelona will keep attracting visitors.
 The question is what a tourist apartment is worth today when the tourist-use layer has a date, a compliance burden and legal uncertainty attached to it.

 That distinction matters.
-It does not erase Barcelona’s 2028 municipal horizon.
+It does not erase the 2028 municipal horizon set out by Barcelona City Council.
 It also does not mean every HUT property is doomed.
 It adds another layer of uncertainty to a decision that should no longer be made with slogans.

 Warning